twobob/genmo_models/README.md

 ```bash
 python -m mochi_preview.gradio_ui --model_dir "<path_to_downloaded_directory>"
 ```
 this follow for all the subsequent commands.
-On windows elide the "3".
+On Windows elide the "3".

 Or generate videos directly from the CLI with